chef-boneyard/windows/README.md

 - `address` - the address to bind against.
 Default is 0.0.0.0 (all IP addresses).
 - `port` - the port to bind against.
 Default is 443.
 - `app_id` - the GUID that defines the application that owns the binding.
 Default is the values used by IIS.
 - `store_name` - the store to locate the certificate in.
-One of MY (default : personal store), CA (trusted intermediate store) or ROOT (trusted root store).
+One of:
+  - MY (Personal)
+  - CA (Intermediate Certification Authorities)
+  - ROOT (Trusted Root Certification Authorities)
+  - TRUSTEDPUBLISHER (Trusted Publishers)
+  - CLIENTAUTHISSUER (Client Authentication Issuers)
+  - REMOTE DESKTOP (Remote Desktop)
+  - TRUSTEDDEVICES (Trusted Devices)
+  - WEBHOSTING (Web Hosting)
+  - AUTHROOT (Third-Party Root Certification Authorities)
+  - TRUSTEDPEOPLE (Trusted People)
+  - SMARTCARDROOT (Smart Card Trusted Roots)
+  - TRUST (Enterprise Trust)

 #### Examples